Who She Is….

 In 2012 Ursula was voted Best Newcomer at The British Awards for Storytelling Excellence.

-Ursula became a full time Storyteller, Performer and Educator in 2009 having been made a resident member of the Hebden Bridge based Shaggy Dog Storytellers in 2007, and more recently, Secretary.
+Ursula became a full time Storyteller, Writer and Educator in 2009 having been made a resident member of the Hebden Bridge based Shaggy Dog Storytellers in 2007.
 Prior to this she worked as an Actress in Film, Television, Theatre and Radio and as a Guest Lecturer and Workshop Facilitator specialising in Shakespeare, Vocal Technique and Storytelling.

 In 2006 Ursula was voted the Most Popular Soap Actress in the UK by TV Choice Magazine and was further shortlisted for a National Television Award for her portrayal of Alice Dingle on ITV’s ‘Emmerdale’.